daniele-zurico/es6-webpack-angular/README.md

 - grunt
     - Starts up the built in server and the continuous test server for development.
-    - Open a browser and go to http://localhost:7358/public/#/
+    - For production open a browser and go to http://localhost:7358/public/#/
+    - For mocks open a browser and go to http://localhost:7359/public/#/
 Build:

 - grunt build